“It’s all about the delivery.”

 Put another way:

 While a comedian’s delivery provides a comedian with the lion’s share of laughter power in front of an audience, there is no benefit to the comedian with a great delivery if their stand-up comedy material is not funny.
+Likewise, really funny stand-up comedy material can flop worse than a fish out of water if the delivery is less than excellent.

 How do you find your delivery style as a comedian in stand-up comedy?

+If you are a naturally funny person in everyday life, you don’t “find” your delivery style because you basically already have it.
 Not only do you basically already have it, but you can end up abandoning the unique sense of humor and the already developed comedy talent you have if you start trying to “find” your delivery style instead of realizing that you basically have it already.

-Unfortunately many new comedians will not recognize this and will end up:
+Unfortunately, many new comedians will not recognize this and will end up:

-2. They try to fabricate some sort of special “character” with a special delivery “style” that will increase their chances of getting big laughs on stage.
+- They try to fabricate some sort of special “character” with a special delivery “style” that will increase their chances of getting big laughs on stage.
 This overwhelmingly tends to flop as well.

-3. They won’t ever engage the organic and original character and persona that they are naturally in everyday life, and instead focus on the proper word formation on paper as the means for trying to get the laughs they want on stage.
+- They won’t ever engage the organic and original character and persona that they are naturally in everyday life, and instead focus on the proper word formation on paper as the means for trying to get the laughs they want on stage.

-Reflect back on the last time you with someone else or a group of family and friends and you said something that caused them to laugh.
+Reflect back on the last time you were with someone else or a group of family and friends and you said something that caused them to laugh.
 What happened?

 You generated laughter by saying what you wanted to say and by how you expressed what you said.
+Sounds strangely like something I said earlier about stand-up comedy. 🙂

-In stand-up comedy you need to know what you are going to say in a much more defined, refined and calculated way in order to generate 4-6+ quality laughs from the beginning to end of your performance.
+Granted, there are some very important differences between yucking it up with friends and family and performing for an audience as a comedian.
+In stand-up comedy, you need to know what you are going to say in a much more defined, refined, and calculated way in order to generate 4–6+ quality laughs from the beginning to the end of your performance.

 But the important point (and the huge secret most new comedians miss out on) is this…